Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-- CERT selects a stratified random sample of claims submitted to Part A/B Medicare Administrative Contractors (MACs) and Durable Medical Equipment MACs (DMACs) during each reporting period.
+- CERT selects a stratified random sample of claims submitted to Part A/B Medicare Administrative Contractors (MACs) during each reporting period.

 - CERT requests supporting documentation from the provider or supplier who submitted the claim for payment.

-- An independent medical review contractor reviews the documentation to determine if the claim was paid properly under Medicare coverage, coding and billing rules.
+- An independent medical review contractor reviews the documentation to determine if the claim paid according to Medicare coverage, coding and billing rules.

 - CERT notifies the MAC who processed the claim if an improper payment is identified.